 Moth Holes in Clothes – Wrap Up

 A clothing moth infestation can cost you lots of cash.
-Protect your clothing items, upholstery, and rugs from these annoying fiber-eating bugs and regularly clean your house.
+Protect your clothing items, upholstery, and rugs from these annoying fiber-eating bugs and other pests regularly clean your house.

 Always wash your clothes and inspect them regularly to see if there are any holes.
 Get rid of clutter and clean your house thoroughly to protect your precious items.
 Regular monitoring and cleaning are needed to keep your house moth-free.

 To view a complete selection of all of our natural pest control, CLICK HERE!